katbalu/memory-card-game/README.md

 # Student Memory Game Project from Udacity.
-Thisis a project in the front-end development nanodegree program
+This is a project in the front-end development nanodegree program